-Eligibility for 2019-20 Middle School athletic seasons is based on the following:
+Eligibility for Middle School athletic seasons is based on the following:

-Fall 2019 All students are eligible Winter 2019-20 1st Quarter of the 2019-20 school year Spring 2020 2nd Quarter of the 2019-20 school year
+2 0 Fall All students are eligible Winter 1 st Quarter of the current school year Spring 2nd Quarter of the current school year

 Upper School students must maintain a grade point average of 2.0 to participate fully in our athletic programs.
 A student in grades 9, 10, 11 or 12 must be eligible at the end of the grading period immediately preceding the sports season in which the student wishes to participate.
 All new-to-Latin 9th grade students are eligible for the fall season.